Preparing for your virtual appointment

 Wear proper clothes for your virtual appointment:

 - Wear clothes that you would wear to an in-person appointment.
-The doctor will be able to see you.
+The clinician will be able to see you.

-- Wear clothes that will allow you to easily show the doctor visible symptoms.
+- Wear clothes that will allow you to easily show the clinician visible symptoms.
 Examples are wounds, rashes, swelling, and other skin changes.

 Have these things ready for your virtual appointment: